evaristoc/reversing/_posts/2023-02-27-how-tls-ssl-handshake-works.markdown

 #### Server Hello

-Now let's assume that the "client hello" reaches its destination, which is our certified Server.
+Let's assume that the "client hello" reaches its destination, which is our certified Server.
+Now on the desk of our Server are the details of the Client including the client random.
+It is time for the Server to contact the Client.

 <img src="{{site.baseurl}}{% link /mngassets/posts/2023-02-27-how-tls-ssl-handshake-works/TLS - serverHELLOrecords.png %}" style="width:100%;">

-Our Server has now the details of the Client including the client random.
-Now is time for the Server to contact the Client.

 Some of things the Server wants to share with the Client coincide with the "client hello" details.
 Between other things, the Server also wants to share a list of the used ciphers and a random number, the **server random**.

 But first of all, the Server:
-* must notify that the Client is talking to the right server, and
+* must porve that the Client is talking to the right server, and
-* must provide for the client to send the last part of the common key, this time in a way that no-one could get its content
+* must provide something that helps the client to send back something secret this time

 Things that the Server will use are already on the Server desk.

-First, the Server would like to grant its identity through the Certificate Authority.
+First, the Server would like to prove its identity to the Client through a Certificate Authority.

 <div style="text-align:center;"><img src="{{site.baseurl}}{% link /mngassets/posts/2023-02-27-how-tls-ssl-handshake-works/certificate.png %}" style="width:30%;"></div>